 Electrolysis hair removal can be a quite painful procedure.
 Everyone has their own tolerance to pain.
 Descriptions of the discomfort vary from “no worse than a mosquito bite”, to “like having a rubber band snapped hard against my bare skin.”
 Electrolysis can give a stinging and pricking sensation, and you have to go through it with each hair.

 The degree of pain is relative to the area of treatment.
 Certain spots, such as the upper lip, are known to be more sensitive than spots like the brows.
-In our clinic, we work with local anesthesia, which reduces the pain to zero.
+In our clinic, we work with local anesthesia, which reduces the pain.